luisdelcid/magic-functions/readme.txt

     if(!did_action('magic_loaded')){
         return;
     }
-    // Do your magic trick here.
+    // Do your magic here.
 });`

-= Themes =
+= For themes =

-Create a new file named `magic-functions.php` and do your magic trick there.
+Create a new file named `magic-functions.php` and do your magic there.

 Or add the following code to the functions.php file:

 `if(did_action('magic_loaded')){
-    // Do your magic trick here.
+    // Do your magic here.
 }`

 == Changelog ==